taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 REQ-1:	The system will allow the user to select one or more desirable EBs.

-REQ-2:	The EB will be marked in some way to distinguish selected EBs from the public list.
+REQ-2:	The EB will be marked in a list to distinguish selected EBs from the public board.

 REQ-3:	The system will keep track of the user’s selected EBs.